-Table 1, Table 2, Figure 5, Figure 6 and Figure 7 clearly indicate that lazar generates reliable predictions for compounds within the applicability domain of the training data 362 (i.e. predictions without warnings, which indicates a sufficient number of neighbors with 363 similarity > 0.5 to create local random forest models).
-Correlation analysis (Table 1, Table 2) 364 shows, that errors (RMSE) and explained variance $(r^2)$ are comparable to experimental 365 variability of the training data.
-366 Predictions with a warning (neighbor similarity < 0.5 and > 0.2 or weighted average 367 predictions) are a grey zone.
-They still show a strong correlation with experimental data, 368 but the errors are larger than for compounds within the applicability domain (Table 1, 369 Table 2).
-Expected errors are displayed as 95% prediction intervals, which covers 100% of 370 the experimental data.
-The main advantage of lowering the similarity threshold is that it 371 allows to predict a much larger number of substances than with more rigorous applicability 372 domain criteria.
-As each of this prediction could be problematic, they are flagged with a 373 warning to alert risk assessors that further inspection is required.
-This can be done in the 374 graphical interface (https://lazar.in-silico.ch) which provides intuitive means of inspecting 375 the rationales and data used for read across predictions.
-376
+Table 1, Table 2, Figure 5, Figure 6 and Figure 7 clearly indicate that lazar generates 362 reliable predictions for compounds within the applicability domain of the training data 363 (i.e. predictions without warnings, which indicates a sufficient number of neighbors with 364 similarity > 0.5 to create local random forest models).
+Correlation analysis (Table 1, Table 2) shows, that errors (RMSE) and explained variance (r^2) are comparable to experimental variability of the training data.
+367 Predictions with a warning (neighbor similarity < 0.5 and > 0.2 or weighted average 368 predictions) are a grey zone.
+They still show a strong correlation with experimental data, 369 but the errors are larger than for compounds within the applicability domain (Table 1, 370 Table 2).
+Expected errors are displayed as 95% prediction intervals, which covers 100% of the experimental data.
+The main advantage of lowering the similarity threshold is that it allows to predict a much larger number of substances than with more rigorous applicability domain criteria.
+As each of this prediction could be problematic, they are flagged with a 374 warning to alert risk assessors that further inspection is required.
+This can be done in the 375 graphical interface (https://lazar.in-silico.ch) which provides intuitive means of inspecting 376 the rationales and data used for read across predictions.
+377 Finally there is a substantial number of compounds (37), where no predictions can be made, because there are no similar compounds in the training data.
+These compounds clearly fall 379 beyond the applicability domain of the training dataset and in such cases it is preferable to 380 avoid predictions instead of random guessing.
+381